SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 **Don't send a message!**
-It is common to have a microservice that an event, processes it, and publishes an outbound event.
+It is common to have a microservice that receives an event, processes it, and publishes an outbound event.
 But what if I don't want to send an output message!?
 The framework makes this easy, just `return null` and no outbound message will be published.

 ```java
 @Bean